Captain Beefheart: Safe as Milk

 To support the Safe as Milk release, the group was scheduled to play at the 1967 Monterey Pop Festival.
-Vliet was having severe panic attacks and was convinced that he was having a heart attack, a fear exacerbated by his heavy LSD use and the fact that his father had died of heart failure a few years earlier.
-At a vital warm-up performance at the Fantasy Fair and Magic Mountain Music Festival (June 10–11) shortly before the Monterey Festival, the band began to play "Electricity" and Van Vliet froze, straightened his tie, then walked off the 10 ft stage and landed on manager Bob Krasnow.
-He later claimed he had seen a girl in the audience turn into a fish, with bubbles coming from her mouth.
+However, Van Vliet was having severe panic attacks at the time and was convinced that he was having a heart attack, a fear exacerbated by his heavy LSD use and the fact that his father had died of heart failure a few years earlier.
+At a vital warm-up performance at the Fantasy Fair and Magic Mountain Music Festival, the band began to play "Electricity" and Van Vliet froze, straightened his tie, and walked off the 10 ft high stage and landed on manager Bob Krasnow.
+He later said he had seen a girl in the audience turn into a fish, with bubbles coming from her mouth.
 This aborted any opportunity of breakthrough success at Monterey, as Cooder decided he could no longer work with Van Vliet and quit.
 There was no time for the band to find a replacement.
 Cooder's spot was eventually filled by Gerry McGee, who had played with the Monkees.
 According to French, the band did two gigs with McGee, one at The Peppermint Twist near Long Beach, the other at the Santa Monica Civic Auditorium, August 7, 1967, as the opening act for The Yardbirds.